lkodinsson/MARS/Fantasy/Equipment.md

 **Backswing** If you miss with this weapon, your next attack with it on the same target gets a +2 bonus to hit (in addition to the multiple attack penalty).
 This bonus does not stack.

-**Bypass** Attacks made reduce the defender’s armour class by the given value during that attack.
+**Bypass** Attacks made have a reduced threshold to get a critical equal to the given value.

 **Cleave** Additional attacks made against new targets don’t suffer from the multiple attack penalty.

-**Large** This weapon is treated as being unfit at 1m, but also is too large to make attacks at all next to walls, ceilings, or obstacles within 1m.
-If used within a 1m range of friendly characters you have a chance to hit them instead if you miss your target (roll an attack to hit your ally).
+**Large** This weapon is treated as being unfit at 1m, but also is too large to make attacks while next to walls, ceilings, or obstacles within 1m.
+If used within a 1m range of friendly characters, you have a chance to hit them instead if you fail to hit your target (roll an attack to hit your ally).

 **Mechanical** This weapon does not add strength to damage, and can be preloaded before attacking with it.